alejandrotoledoweb/alejandrotoledoweb/README.md

 ## Alejandro Toledo - Full Stack Developer
-### Hello there!
+### Hello!

 My name is Alejandro.
-I am a Full Stack Developer, graduated from Microverse.
+I am a Full Stack Developer, graduated from Microverse Online School Program.

 I just finished my studies and I am willing to put my hand on new projects and grow my career as a developer.